Photo Gallery: Inside The Moscow Metro

 (Click images for description.)

 Want to go?
-Tickets on the Moscow Metro cost 55 rubles per ride, or 38 rubles if loaded onto a Troika smart card that costs an initial 50 rubles.
+Tickets on the Moscow Metro cost between 60 and 75 rubles per ride, and less if loaded onto a reloadable Troika smart card.
 Rides are not metered, meaning each entry costs the same regardless of where one exits.
-This particular circuit took two hours to complete.
+This circuit took two hours to complete.